CDRH/orphan_train/README.md

 2. Find: \](\d)\]
 Replace: [$1]

 Explanation: Some bracketed data was incorrectly bracketed (]7]).
-This was to correct that
+This was to correct that.

 4. Find: Sates
 Replace: States

 Explanation: Correcting spelling
+affected 446, 1424, 1425, 1426, 1427

 5. Removed space from the end of column header "Adopted Name Last "
 Explanation: Data correction